 Ramming a Basilisk with a Vyper going at maximum speed.
 Totally worth it.

 In Mass Effect 2, Shepard can have a relationship with Tali'Zorah, the ship's engineer.
 Tali belongs to a race that has almost no immune system whatsoever - exposure to a normal environment for mere seconds can be fatal.
 As a result, sexual intercourse is something they take very seriously, and in ideal circumstances it takes place in special safe rooms (and both partners still end up with various minor ailments).
+In her case, she ends up taking several powerful supplements for her system.
 The morning after the "encounter" between Shepard and Tali, she says the following:

 "Just so you know, I'm running a fever, I've got a nasty cough, and my sinuses are filled with something I can't even describe.
 And it was totally worth it."